SEIR-7-06/react_todo_walkthrough/sprints/Sprint4.md

 };
 ```

-First off, prevent the default action as form submission will cause a request to fire.
-Then instantiate a variable todo from the state.
-Lastly we also set the todo property of the state as an empty string.
-We skipped one line though, `this.props.createTodo(todo)` What does that tell us about where `createTodo` comes from?
+First off, prevent the default action (form submission will cause a request to fire), then instantiate a variable `todo` from the state.
+Lastly, we also set the `todo` property of the state as an empty string.
+We skipped one line though, `this.props.createTodo(todo)`.
+What does the syntaxt of that line tell us about where `createTodo` comes from?

+If you said "props", you're right.
 It needs to be supplied from its parent component.
 Let's update the `src/containers/TodosContainer.js` so that we can successfully create todos:

 In `src/containers/TodosContainer.js`: